MaverickPeter/MaverickPeter/README.md

 This is my blog -> https://maverickpeter.github.io/

 - 🔭 I'm currently working on multi-robot SLAM
-- 🌱 I'm currently learning convex optimization
+- 🌱 I'm currently learning LLM
-- 👯 I'm looking to collaborate on LiDAR place recognition and heterogeneous measurement matching
+- 👯 I'm looking to collaborate on place recognition and LLM with robotics
 - 💬 Ask me about SLAM
 - 📫 How to reach me: xuechengxu@zju.edu.cn